colonket/colonket.github.io/lab3.md

 Edit your computer's tunnel configuration file to use Port 80 by changing the number 51820 to 80 after the colon in the endpoint address field.

 Activate your tunnel to connect to your VPN over port 80.

 Congrats!
 Your network should be seeing that your computer has a connection on port 80, appearing as though you are browsing the internet with the HTTP protocol.
 In reality, you are connecting to a VPN to encrypt your computer's network traffic.

-### Closing Thoughts
+### Reverse Proxy - Closing Thoughts

 We effectively created a Reverse Proxy that proxies connections from one port to another.
 This is especially useful if you wish to connect to multiple computers through the multiple ports of a reverse proxy server.